Here Are The Signs You Are A Fully Grown Mature Adult

-We all know someone in our lives, who appears to be a fully grown adult complete with family, holding down a responsible job.
-But behind the scenes, their minds and actions remain immature.
+We all know someone in our lives, who appears to be a fully grown adult complete with family, holding down a responsible job, but there are red flags.
+Behind the scenes, their mind and actions remain immature, living in an existence of ego and anger.

 This is the “man child,” or the woman who can’t control her emotions, thus unpredictable and percolating towards a mental breakdown.

-So what does it mean, for an adult to be considered fully grown mature.
+So what does it mean, for an adult to be considered fully grown and mature.

-Being a mature individual, doesn’t refer to just squeaking by making a living, being able to pay the bills on time, attempting to be a good neighbor, parent or spouse.
+Being a mature individual, doesn’t refer to just squeaking by making a living, being able to pay the bills on time, attempting to be a good neighbour, parent or spouse.

-But rather, it’s more how well they’re capable of managing their life, especially when no one is looking.
+But rather, it’s more how well they’re adjusted and capable of managing their life, especially when no one is looking.

 Being considered mature at the clinical level, is thought to be a set of life skills that can be learned or improved upon, with no hint of ego.